Get help today

 If you are addicted to heroin, for example, detox symptoms can begin within 12 hours of your last dose.
 Opioid dependence withdrawal signs can appear within 8-12 hours.
 Benzodiazepine withdrawal effects can show up 1-4 days after your last ingestion.
 Withdrawal from a drug like cocaine can affect you within just a few hours.

 It can be difficult and dangerous to go through withdrawal on your own.
 Treatment in a medically supervised detoxification program will assist you through the process and lessen the discomfort with the help of medications:

 - Methadone is often advocated to help with heroin and other opioid detoxes by reducing the pain and discomfort of withdrawal symptoms.
-However, methadone is an addictive substance itself – replacing one addiction for another.
+However, methadone is an addictive substance, replacing one addiction with another.

 - Buprenorphine, also known by its trade name Suboxone, is also helpful when treating opioid withdrawal and can decrease the length of time it takes to go through detox.

 - Clonidine reduces feelings of anxiety, nervousness, aches, and clamminess.

 - If you are going through alcohol detox, there are three FDA-approved medications to help manage symptoms related to cravings for alcohol.
 These include disulfiram, naltrexone, and topiramate.
 Naltrexone reduces cravings by blocking opioid receptors, preventing the pleasurable effects of opioid or alcohol use.
 Disulfiram makes drinking much less desirable, as the medicine makes you feel ill when you take in alcohol.
 Topiramate may help by interfering with the high drinkers feel while imbibing alcohol.

 In addition to medication, it is recommended that you develop the following habits to help with the process of withdrawal: